TurBas/TestCollab/README.md

 # TestCollab
-Repository for tetsing the GitHub collaboration workflow etc.
+Repository for testwing the GitHub collaboration workflow etc.